Can you explain the leverage limits at Mubite for forex, indices, metals, and cryptocurrency trading?

 These guides include Mubite alongside other prop firms, grouped by trading features, platforms, availability, and trader requirements.

-Mubite vs FXIFY vs Seacrest Markets - Prop Firm Comparison (June 2026)
+Mubite vs Crypto Fund Trader vs Hola Prime - Prop Firm Comparison (August 2026)

-Side-by-side comparison of Mubite vs FXIFY vs Seacrest Markets.
+Side-by-side comparison of Mubite vs Crypto Fund Trader vs Hola Prime.
 Quickly scan maximum funding, profit splits, risk rules, leverage, platforms, instruments, payout schedules, payment options, trading permissions and KYC restrictions to narrow down your prop trading firm shortlist.
-Data updated June 2026.
+Data updated August 2026.

 |